andreyvdl/CSStober2023/README.md

 # Can I participate?

-I really don't know, I'm just a participant, ask the creator
+YES, just go
 <a href=https://github.com/andreyvdl/CSStober2023/edit/main/README.md#credits>
   here
 </a>

-# How can I see the results?
+# How can I see your results?

 I will upload as a github pages so just wait for new commits ;)